quinndziwura/Unloket-Data_Viz/README.md

 Typography: Newsreader (serif) for headlines, Manrope (sans-serif) for body and labels to matching Unloket's style guide.

+Gestalt principles applied:
+Proximity: KPI tiles are grouped at the top as a unified summary row, visually separated from the detailed charts below
+Similarity: Consistent card styling across all KPI tiles signals they belong to the same category of information Figure/ground: Dark primary color on light background creates clear hierarchy throughout
+Continuity: The Total Message Count line chart guides the eye naturally across the time axis, making the trend readable without effort
+Connection: The date slider at the top links all charts simultaneously, signaling to the viewer that every visual shares the same underlying dataset
+Closure: Bar charts use consistent lengths that the eye reads as complete comparisons without needing additional visual framing

 Chart choices:
 - Bar charts for category comparisons as they are easy to rank visually and straightforward to understand.
 - Line chart for message volume over time to show trends and usage spikes.
 - Text KPI tiles for single-number metrics as there was no chart needed, the message only requires a single number figure.

 ## Limitations and Assumptions